Muhozaplt/2024-Summer-Research/README.md

 # 2024-Summer-Research
-Astrophysics Vacation Research Experience Scheme (VRES) in 2024.
+Astrophysics Vacation Research Experience Scheme (VRES) of 2024.
-Investigation of AGN contamination of UVJ colour-colour diagram
+Investigation of AGN contamination on UVJ colour-colour diagram

 # ABSTRACT
 The contamination of AGN (Active Galactic Nucleus) emissions is believed to